starship/starship/docs/config/README.md

 only change the binary that Starship executes to get the version of Python not the arguments that are used.

+The default values and order for `python_binary` was chosen to first identify the Python version in a virtualenv/conda environments (which currently still add a `python`, no matter if it points to `python3` or `python2`).
+This has the side effect that if you have still a system Python verison 2 installed, it may be picked up before any Python version 3 (at least on Linux Distros that setup a `/usr/bin/python` symlink for Python 3).
+If you do not work with Python 2 anymore but cannot remove the system Python version 2, changing this to `"python3"` will hide any Python version 2, see example below.

 :::

 ### Variables